-Motorcoach groups can also admire the uniquely Midwestern tradition of barn quilts.
+Motorcoach groups can also admire the uniquely Midwestern tradition of barn quilts, a staple on the Iowa arts scene.
 These enormous geometric paintings replicate the patterns of hand-sewn quilts and often adorn barns, commercial buildings and even residential garages.
 You can spot over 30 of these creations during a drive through Clayton County in the northeastern corner of the state.
 Group members can even purchase a block design to craft their own quilt modeled after the murals.

 Make-and-take studios are an excellent way for group members to create their own Iowa arts in a relaxed setting and bring the handiwork back to friends and family.
 Popular with large parties is Studio Fusion in Fort Dodge.
 Budding artists can create simple pottery, Christmas ornaments and jewelry with the assistance of a friendly local artist or purchase a gift in the storefront.
 Groups are also welcome at the Blanden Memorial Art Museum in Fort Dodge’s Oak Hill Historic District.
 The museum’s permanent collection includes European paintings, African sculptures and Japanese prints in addition to rotating exhibits that showcase contemporary artists.